skydans/Shadow-Blocks/README.md

 # Shadow-Blocks
-A role play game created by using Java and Slick library
+A role play game created by using Java and Slick library.
+Link to documentation of this project: https://skydans.me/project/